 3) A dendrogram (tree) to represent the degree of proximity between samples.

-4) A Venn diagram to represent the unique and shared taxonomic units for the samples, implemented with the use of the jVenn plugin and venn.js library.
+4) A Venn diagram to represent the unique and shared taxonomic units for the samples, implemented with the use of the jVenn plugin and the venn.js library.

-5) Two kind of diagrams to present distributions which describe a sample or a group of samples: a rank-abundance chart (Whittaker plot) to represent the distribution of relative species abundance, and a rarefaction curve to estimate the effect of insufficient coverage and sample size.
+5) Two kinds of diagrams to present distributions which describe a sample or a group of samples: a rank-abundance chart (Whittaker plot) to represent the distribution of relative species abundance, and a rarefaction curve to estimate the effect of insufficient coverage and sample size.

-6) A ternary chart, to represent the relative abundances of bacterial phylotypes for the three samples or groups of samples.
+6) A ternary chart, to represent the relative abundances of bacterial phylotypes for the three samples, or groups of samples.

 8) Two combined 2D charts, to represent the results of PCA decomposition applied directly to a non-square matrix of abundances.
-One chart is for the samples in the survey and the second adjacent chart is for bacterial species in the rows of the submitted matrix.
+One chart is for the samples in the survey and the second adjacent chart is for the bacterial species in the rows of the submitted matrix.